AMYZINQ

 AM I ALLOWED TO EDIT YOUR ASSETS?

-IF ME AND MY FRIEND OWN THE SAME ASSETS, CAN I HELP THEM MAKE SKINS USING YOUR ASSETS?
+IF ME AND MY FRIEND OWN THE SAME ASSETS, CAN I HELP THEM MAKE SKINS?

-AM I ALLOWED TO USE YOUR SKINASSETS OUTSIDE OF ROLEPLAYS?
+AM I ALLOWED TO USE YOUR ASSETS OUTSIDE OF ROLEPLAYS?

 I HAVE A FEW IDEAS FOR ASSETS, DO YOU TAKE SUGGESTIONS?